Commentary Part One: Is Baker College delivering “college in a can?” Why one Baker faculty member quit

 I think this analogy is fitting, at least here in Flint.
 Baker College has gone all-in on the Campbell soup model, college-in-a-can.

 Here’s how it works.
 You enroll in a four-credit course (costing you in the area of $200/credit hour), likely taught by a part-time instructor.
 The instructor then “inherits” a course structure with the textbook selected by college administration, a syllabus pre-set, and 70 to 75 percent of the course assignments also pre-set.
-The instructor, mind you, is privileged to then interject 25-30 percent of their “ingredients.”
+The instructor, mind you, is privileged to then interject 25-30 percent of his/her “ingredients.”
 Never mind if the instructor works in that particular field and can bring the full weight of his/her career into the classroom.
 Baker has already done that!

 You know this model, don’t you?
 You’ve added pieces of chicken to your woeful Campbell’s chicken soup.
 You can’t get the sodium out, but by golly you try your best to enhance its mediocrity.

-Note: Editor’s note: This is the first of a two-part commentary considering how college classes are designed and offered — and the teacher’s role — beginning with retired psychologist and former Baker College instructor James Woolcock’s rumination on why he left teaching at the Flint campus.
-A complementary second perspective is offered by retired teacher and EVM staff writer Harold C. Ford, found here.